 To be eligible to present at UQ SURC (3MT-style oral or poster):

-- You must be a currently enrolled student at UQ (international or domestic).
+- You must be a currently enrolled student or recent graduate at UQ (international or domestic).

 - You can be from any program or plan (within or outside of the Faculty of Science) as long as your research project aligns sufficiently with scientific research.

-- You must have completed your research project as part of an undergraduate course (e.g. SCIE3121 Research Project I), Winter or Summer Research Program, or Honours Research Year within May 2024 to July 2025.
+- have completed your research project as part of an undergraduate course (e.g. SCIE3121 Research Project I), Winter or Summer Research Program within May 2024 to July 2025

 - You should consult with your academic supervisor(s) on the appropriateness of presenting your research at UQ SURC, particularly if your research involves intellectual property, has an embargo, or includes sensitive information.